John C. Lane: Military service

 John and his brothers, Lot and James, were members of Queen Liliʻuokalani's personal guard at ʻIolani Palace.

 They were avowed royalists, and John Lane "was at her side when they usurped control and dethroned her in 1893, and was among those who took part in the counter-revolution in 1895 with the hope of restoring her throne and native Hawaiian rule," wrote Kathleen Dickensen Mellen in a 1954 Honolulu Advertiser article.
 He was captured during the Battle of Diamond Head along with Harry Bertleman, a fellow insurgent.
 He was charged with treason but later acquitted.

 Political life

 Lane was a devoted follower of the monarchy and joined the Hawaii Republican Party to be aligned with Prince Jonah Kūhiō Kalaniana'ole.
 Lane became a member of the Hawaii Territorial Senate from 1905 to 1907 and introduced the bill establishing the City and County of Honolulu.
 He married Alice Kia Nāhaolelua on March 13, 1909 at Honolulu.
 He failed to win the post of mayor in 1908 and 1910, but was elected by an overwhelming majority in 1914.
 He was defeated in his bid for re-election in 1917 by the previous mayor Joseph J. Fern.
 Appointed high sheriff of the territory and warden of Oʻahu Prison in 1922, he resigned in 1932 during charges of lax administration and because of ramifications of the Massie Trial.
-He continued his political career until 1948.
+He continued his public service career by serving on various boards until 1946, including the Board of Registration, the Hawaii Jubilee Commission, and the Kamehameha Day Commission.